9.7. Checkpoint Processing in PostgreSQL

 -

-All dirty pages in the shared buffer pool are gradually written and flushed to the storage.
+Flush dirty pages: The checkpointer gradually writes and flushes all dirty pages in the shared buffer pool to storage.

 -